HKSenior/image-proc-api/README.md

 ```
 docker-compose up
 ```
-(Note: When classifying your first image there will be a delay because of the time required to download the iamge models.)
+(Note: When classifying your first image there will be a delay because of the time required to download the image models.)

 ## Endpoints
-There are 3 main endpoints.
+There are 3 main endpoints (register/, classify/, refill/).

 - register
     - Parameters